-The Due Process afforded by Board policy [WLS 3140] and/or the Agreement [TAWLS Article 1 Section 2, Article 6 Section 10, and Article 7 Section 18].
+The Due Process afforded by state statute, Board policy, and/or the Agreement [WLS 3140; TAWLS Article 1 Section 2, Article 5 Section 2, Article 6 Section 10, and Article 7 Section 18].

-NOTE: An employee has the right to union representation throughout the disciplinary process [TAWLS Article 6 Section 10 and Article 7 Section 18].
-When such a request is made, the conference or meeting will not be held until the union president or his/her designee is in attendance [TAWLS Article 6 Section 10]; however, the availability of the representative may not unreasonably delay the meeting(s).
+NOTE: An Employee has the right to union representation throughout the disciplinary process [TAWLS Article 6 Section 10 and Article 7 Section 18].
+When such a request is made, the conference or meeting will not be held until the Union President or his/her designee is in attendance [TAWLS Article 6 Section 10]; however, the availability of the union representative may not unreasonably delay the meeting(s).

-The Due Process afforded by Board policy [WLS 4140] and/or the Agreement [OAPSE 279 Article 1 Section C and Article 12 Section F].
+The Due Process afforded by state statute, Board policy, and/or the Agreement [ORC §3319.081(C); WLS 4140; OAPSE 279 Article 1 Section C and Article 12 Section F].

-NOTE: An employee has the right to representation by the union president or his/her designee [OAPSE 279 Article 12 Section F(1b) and Article 12 Section F(6)] if requested; however, the availability of the representative may not unreasonably delay the meeting(s).
+NOTE: An Employee has the right to representation by the Union President or his/her designee if requested [OAPSE 279 Article 12 Section F(1b) and Article 12 Section F(6)]; however, the availability of the union representative may not unreasonably delay the meeting(s).